gvwilson/sensibleadventures/gleam/gleam.md

 tell you about them?"

 "I *saw* them," Gleam said angrily.
-For a moment, he had thought that Granna Shimmer was going to believe him---that she was going to make everyone believe him.
+For a moment, he had thought that Grandma Shimmer was going to believe him---that she was going to make everyone believe him.
 "And the fountain in the middle of town. *And* the ob---the ob-ser-va-tor-y."
 He sounded the word out carefully.
 "That's where Number One has his workshop."